AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-wilms-tumor-06/README.md

   - Exploration of clustering, label transfers, marker genes and pathways: `03_clustering_exploration.Rmd` in `notebook_template`

-  - CNV inference using [`infercnv`](https://github.com/broadinstitute/inferCNV/wiki) with endothelial and immune cells as reference from either the same patient or a pool of upfront resection Wilms tumor samples: `06_infercnv.R` in `script`
+  - CNV inference using [`inferCNV`](https://github.com/broadinstitute/inferCNV/wiki) with endothelial and immune cells as reference from either the same patient or a pool of upfront resection Wilms tumor samples: `06_inferCNV.R` in `script`

-While we only selected the `infercnv` method with endothelium and immune cells as normal reference for the main workflow across samples, our  analysis includes an exploration of cnv inference methods based on `copykat` and `infercnv` on a subselection of samples: the `script` `explore-cnv-methods.R` calls the independent scripts `05_copyKAT.R` and `06_infercnv.R` for the samples
+While we only selected the `inferCNV` method with endothelium and immune cells as normal reference for the main workflow across samples, our  analysis includes an exploration of CNV inference methods based on `copyKAT` and `inferCNV` on a subset of samples.
+The script `explore-cnv-methods.R` calls the independent scripts `05_copyKAT.R` and `06_inferCNV.R` for these samples:

-		    - "SCPCS000179",
+  - `SCPCS000179`
-        - "SCPCS000184",
+  - `SCPCS000184`
-        - "SCPCS000194",
+  - `SCPCS000194`
-        - "SCPCS000205",
+  - `SCPCS000205`
-        - "SCPCS000208".
+  - `SCPCS000208`

 In addition, we explored the results for all samples in one notebook twice during the analysis:

 - the notebook `04_annotation_Across_Samples_exploration.Rmd` explored the annotations obtained by label transfer in all samples

-- the notebook `07_annotation_Across_Samples_exploration.Rmd` explored the potential of combining label transfer and cnv to finalize the annotation of the Wilms tumor dataset.
+- the notebook `07_annotation_Across_Samples_exploration.Rmd` explored the potential of combining label transfer and CNV to finalize the annotation of the Wilms tumor dataset.

 For each sample and each of the step, an html report is generated and accessible in the directory `notebook`.